estao1/estao1/README.md

 ### Hi!
-My name is Eric, a first-year Computer Science student @ UC Irvine.
+My name is Eric, a first-year Computer Science student at UC Irvine.

 ##### You can find me at my [LinkedIn](https://www.linkedin.com/in/eric-tao1/) or send me an email at estao@uci.edu.
 <!--